sewaneedata/BOHEMIA-2024/README.md

 ## Introduction

 The [BOHEMIA project](https://bohemiaconsortium.org) is studying the efficacy of ivermectin in reducing the transmission of malaria.
-We are working with BOHEMIA, who provided us with the data, to explore the possible relationships between the usage of bed nets and other factors.
+We worked with BOHEMIA, who provided us with the data, to explore the possible relationships between the usage of bed nets and other factors.
 The codes in this repository will accomplish the following:

 - Summarize bed net and demographic data
 - Analyze relationship between Ownership, Sufficiency, and Usage of bed nets